nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [itnext.io: Karpenter: Open-Source, High-Performance Kubernetes Cluster Autoscaler](https://itnext.io/karpenter-open-source-high-performance-kubernetes-cluster-autoscaler-d56e3ab06aae)
 - [blog.kloia.com: Karpenter Cluster Autoscaler](https://blog.kloia.com/karpenter-cluster-autoscaler-76d7f7ec0d0e)
 - [infoq.com: AWS Releases Multi-Cloud Kubernetes Autoscaler Karpenter](https://www.infoq.com/news/2022/01/karpenter-kubernetes-autoscaler/)
+- [aws.amazon.com: Using Amazon EC2 Spot Instances with Karpenter](https://aws.amazon.com/blogs/containers/using-amazon-ec2-spot-instances-with-karpenter/) Karpenter is a dynamic, high-performance cluster auto-scaling solution for the Kubernetes platform.
+In this blog post, we will look at how to use Karpenter with EC2 Spot Instances and handle Spot Instance interruptions.

 ## Kuby (easy deployments of Ruby Rails App)
 - [Kuby](https://getkuby.io/) Deploy Your Rails App the Easy Way.
 Kuby is a convention-over-configuration approach to deploying Rails apps.
 It makes the power of Docker and Kubernetes accessible to the average Rails developer without requiring a devops black belt.